-In December 2018, approximately 170 new cases were filed by farmers and other parties naming LDC LLC, one of its subsidiaries and LDC, as defendants and making similar allegations as in the cases described above.
+In December 2018, approximately 170 new cases were filed in Illinois state court by farmers and other parties naming LDC LLC, one of its subsidiaries and LDC, as defendants and making similar allegations as in the cases described above.
 In January 2020, these cases against the LDC defendants were dismissed.
-The plaintiffs have the right to appeal the dismissal of those cases.
+Plaintiffs in the Illinois state court cases have appealed the dismissal of those cases.

 In October 2016, a subsidiary of LDC LLC brought an action in US federal court against Syngenta for damages arising out of Syngenta's marketing and distribution of genetically modified corn seed (containing the MIR 162 trait) in the US.
 The action sought damages in excess of US\$30 million.
 Syngenta moved to dismiss the action, which the court granted in part.
-This case and a related case brought by other LDC companies in Minnesota state court have been dismissed with prejudice pursuant to a confidential settlement agreement with Syngenta entered into by LDC LLC and other LDC companies that were plaintiffs in the two cases.
+This case and a related case brought by other LDC companies in Minnesota state court have been dismissed with prejudice pursuant to a confidential settlement agreement with Syngenta entered into in July 2019 by LDC LLC and other LDC companies that were plaintiffs in the two cases.

-In 2017, Syngenta filed claims in federal and state court in Illinois and in state court in Iowa against LDC companies and other grain companies seeking indemnification or contribution for any damages recovered by the plaintiffs in the underlying actions relating to Syngenta's marketing and distribution of genetically modified corn.
+In 2017, Syngenta filed claims in federal and state court in Illinois and in state court in lowa against LDC companies and other grain companies seeking indemnification or contribution for any damages recovered by the plaintiffs in the underlying actions relating to Syngenta's marketing and distribution of genetically modified corn.
 The LDC defendants, along with other grain companies, moved to dismiss the actions.
 The claims by Syngenta have been dismissed with prejudice pursuant to the confidential settlement agreement described above.